 What?, So what?, and Now what?—or whatever style of reflection you choose to use—are powerful elements of the Girl Scout Leadership Experience, and they’ll carry these lessons with them for the rest of their lives.

-Although program elements—like outdoor expeditions or entrepreneurial ventures—align across all grade levels, Girl Scout Brownies and Juniors won’t be doing the same activities as Girl Scout Seniors and Ambassadors.
-But with your support, they will get there!
+Although elements of the program—like outdoor expeditions or learning entrepreneurial ventures—are consistent across all grade levels, Girl Scout Brownies and Juniors won’t be doing the same activities as Girl Scout Seniors and Ambassadors.
+But with your support, Girl Scouts will be ready for what comes when they get there!

-Keep in mind that progression drives success for your troop.
-In the following links, we’ve outlined some suggestions that will help you determine when your girls are ready for their next outdoor challenge, their next troop trip, or their next cookie-selling challenge.
+Keep in mind that progression drives success for your troop and consider that it is not about grade or age, but experience.
+Click on the following links for outlined suggestions that will help you determine when your Girl Scouts are ready for their next outdoor challenge, their next troop trip, or their next cookie selling challenge.

 Girl Scouts four Program Pillars—STEM, Life Skills, Outdoors, and Entrepreneurship—form the foundation of the Girl Scout program and work together to build girls’ curiosity, kindness, and can-do spirit.
 In fact, every aspect of our program, and every Girl Scout adventure, can be traced back to one of our four program pillars.